 - 1 full recipe Perfect Pie Crust (2 single crusts)

-- 3 pounds peeled and sliced ripe peaches (fresh or frozen), about 8 cups sliced peaches
+- 3 pounds fresh or frozen ripe peaches, peeled and sliced (about 8 cups sliced peaches; see Recipe Note)

 - 1/2 cup sugar